MLflow LLM Evaluation

 • definition: describe what’s the metric doing.

-• examples: a few input/output examples with score, they are used as a reference for LLM judge.
+• examples (Optional): a few input/output examples with scores provided; used as a reference for the LLM judge.

 Under the hood, definition, grading_prompt, examples together with evaluation data and model output will be composed into a long prompt and sent to LLM.
 If you are familiar with the concept of prompt engineering, SaaS LLM evaluation metric is basically trying to compose a “right” prompt containing instructions, data and model output so that LLM, e.g., GPT4 can output the information we want.